-Supreme Court weighs liability shield for internet giants - The Boston Globe
+Supreme Court weighs liability shield for Internet giants - The Boston Globe

 They are urging the court to say that companies can be sued in some instances.

-"I don’t know much about social media or these ISIS organizations.
+“I don’t know much about social media or these ISIS organizations.
 I don’t know nothing about politics.
-But what I know is that my daughter is not going to vanish just like that,” Gonzalez said in an interview with The Associated Press from her home in Roswell, New Mexico.
+But what I know is that my daughter is not going to vanish just like that,” Gonzalez said in an interview with the Associated Press from her home in Roswell, N.M.

 Her daughter was a 23-year-old senior at California State University, Long Beach, who was spending a semester in Paris studying industrial design.
 Her last communication with her mother was a mundane exchange about money via Facebook, two days before the attacks, Gonzalez said.